What does it mean to major in philosophy?

 What can UM philosophy majors do after graduation?

 A liberal arts education empowers and prepares students to deal with complexity and change through a broad knowledge of the world.
 They gain key skills in communication, problem-solving, and working with a diverse group of people.
 Philosophy exposes students to the core arguments and principles that ground decision-making in nearly every professional venue.
-Related careers in philosophy include law, medicine, education, business, corporate training, public relations, journalism, counseling, and social services.
+Related careers in philosophy include law, medicine, non-profit work, education, business, corporate training, public relations, journalism, counseling, religion, and social services.

 Hadley Jo Pearson (BA philosophy, minors in biology, chemistry ’14) Home Town: Olive Branch, MS